Stochastic grid bundling method for backward stochastic differential equations: Numerical Experiments

 While we have not shown the proof of convergence for the Crank–Nicolson scheme, where $\theta_1 = \theta_2 = 0.5$, our numerical tests for test cases 1d, 1e, 1f, in Table \ref{test_result_crank_nicolson}, suggest that it works well in our framework.

 A specific point of interest is the impact of factor $L$ introduced in Section \ref{section_refined_regression} for the samples selection.
 It can be seen in Table \ref{test_result_crank_nicolson} that when the number of paths or the bundles are few, a smaller value of $L$ preserves the stability of our algorithm.
 In test case $1d$, where the factor $L$ is relatively small, our algorithm rejected all tests for $J=8$.
 One of the explanations is that the regression coefficients converge to the analytic projection coefficients on the basis space but the norm of these analytic coefficient is greater than $L$.
 The effect of the factor $L$ actually can be seen in Table \ref{test_result_explicit} too.
 Some runs for test case 1a were rejected when $J=8$ and the result for $J=8$ is worse than either 1b or 1c.
 On the contrary, if we remove the restriction on $L$ altogether, the results are non-satisfactory when the value of $J$ is low but converge when the number of time steps and samples are high enough.
 Heuristically, the regression coefficients should converge to the actual projection coefficients on the basis space, which results in a function that is bounded in a compact set.
 This in turns satisfies the conditions of the proof of convergence with respect to the regression.
+Although it may look like we can adjust $L$ in the same time as other algorithm parameters in order to achieve the optimal result, we should still note that $L$ is model dependent and there is no clear way to figure out the best link of $L$ with the simulation parameters.
+It remains important to use $L$ as a warning system.

 Next, we shall move on to the result for the more practical and higher-dimensional Example 2.
-The results for Example 2.1 in Table \ref{test_result_geometric} show that our method can be easily applied to a practical problem.
+The results for Example 2.1 in Table \ref{test_result_arithmetic} show that our method can be easily applied to a practical problem.

 With respect to the problem of dimensionality, we can check the results in Table \ref{test_result_geometric}.
-Since the analytical solution is known to this problem, we compare our result to the actual value.
+Since the analytic solution is known to this problem, we compare our result to the actual value.
 It can be seen that under our choice of bundling and regression basis, the accuracy of our method is similar across all choices of problem dimensions.
 This suggested that with appropriate setting, our algorithm can easily scale up to tackle high-dimensional problems.

 More generally, all the results from Example 2 suggest that linking the bundling criterion and the regression basis to the terminal condition can deliver an accurate algorithm.
 Adapting our algorithm to a specific problem to improve the performance could be a promising direction of further research.
 In fact, the choice of basis itself deserves further study.
 Even in our localised setting, regression with respect to the linear basis scheme fails to converge for Example 1.
 A more sophisticated way to pick the regression basis may be important to put our algorithm into actual applications.